RmnCEX/CEXDirectWebIntegration/iFrame.md

-## CEX Direct web (IFrame) integration guide
+## CEX Direct integration guide
 ### Overview
-This guide will help you set up [CEX Direct](https://cexdirect.com/buy) crypto buy solution via IFrame on your side.
+This guide will help you set up CEX Direct crypto buy solution via IFrame or redirect on your side.
-The IFrame can be customized with a *CSS* file to match your website's theme.
+We allow customisation with a *CSS* file to match your website's theme.

 ### Getting started
 To start the flow you will need to build the *calculator* on your side and then launch the IFrame with users' *values*.